-Hysterectomy used to involve open surgery with a long incision across the abdomen to remove the uterus, followed by a lengthy recovery.
+Hysterectomy used to involve open surgery with a long incision across the abdomen to remove the uterus.
+Hysterectomy recovery used to be lengthy as a result.
 However, minimally invasive laparoscopic surgery has now replaced open surgery in many cases.

 Because laparoscopic surgery requires only a few small incisions, most women have less pain and bleeding, a faster recovery time and minimal scarring.
 Moreover, robotic surgical techniques have made it possible for some women to have a hysterectomy through a single incision in the belly button.

 Women who have been told they need a hysterectomy may feel uncomfortable asking their doctors about how the procedure may affect their sexual relationships, menstrual cycle and more – but they shouldn’t.

 “Where your body and your health are concerned, there are no embarrassing questions,” says Anupam "Bobby" Garg, MD, OB-GYN and robotic surgeon at Scripps Clinic.
 “We want to help you feel comfortable about your procedure and make sure we address your concerns.”

 Dr. Garg answers four of the most frequently asked questions about hysterectomy.